MLXIO

 MLXIO analysis: that split is the real story.
 The 35-day figure will get the attention, but the 17-day normal-use claim is the number that matters more for most buyers.
 It suggests Honor is pitching endurance as a default experience, not only as a low-power emergency mode.

-That hardware-first framing also contrasts with software-first smartwatch upgrades, such as the interface changes we covered in Wear OS 7 Widgets Kill Taps on Samsung Galaxy Watch.
+That hardware-first framing, also visible in the MagicPad 4 speaker push, contrasts with software-first smartwatch upgrades, from the interface changes we covered in Wear OS 7 Widgets Kill Taps on Samsung Galaxy Watch to Amazfit’s Strava strength data.
 Honor’s launch message is simpler: battery, brightness, GPS, NFC, and price.

 May 25 spec sheet: the 3,000-nit screen is not just a marketing number